Kitchio

 AI recipe drafts

-Draft new menu ideas from business type, product concept and available ingredients without starting from a blank page.
+Draft new menu items from prep notes, menu photos or product ideas without starting from a blank page.

 Smooth onboarding